 There have been studies that show that doing homework in moderation improves test performance.
-So we can’t rule out the value of homework, if it’s conducive to learning.
-However, studies have also shown that the benefits of homework peak at about one hour to ninety minutes and then after that test scores begin to decline.
+So we can’t rule out the value of homework if it’s conducive to learning.
+However, studies have also shown that the benefits of homework peak at about one hour to 90 minutes, and then after that, test scores begin to decline.

 When teachers were asked why they assign homework, they gave the top three reasons:

 - to see how well students understand lessons

 - to help students develop essential problem-solving skills

 - to show parents what's being learned in school

 Approximately, 30 percent of teachers reported they assigned homework to cover more content areas.
 What’s interesting about this poll was the longer an educator had been in the field the less homework they assigned.
 Take a look at the breakdown below:

 - 3.6 hours (teachers with less than 10 years in the classroom)